sonoisa/XyJax/README.md

      e.g. http://sonoisa.github.io/xyjax_ext/xypic.js .

 5. Use XyJax on your own site.
- + like the configuration given below, load MathJax.js and xypic.js within pages on your site.
+ + Like the configuration given below, load MathJax.js and xypic.js within pages on your site.

  >     <script type="text/x-mathjax-config>
  >     MathJax.Hub.Config({